 Sometimes the life we dream of is not all it’s cracked up to be.
-By actually walking through our day in our mind, we can get a taste of what we want our lives to be so we can then adjust our goals accordingly.
-As we see areas where we need and want to improve make a note on a piece of paper.
+By actually walking through our day in our minds, we can get a taste of what we want our lives to be so we can then adjust our goals accordingly.
+As we see areas where we need and want to improve, make a note on a piece of paper.

 By visualizing each area of your life and listing key aspects to focus on, you will see the exact areas that you need to work on.
 But remember to not overdo it.
 Try to keep goals to 3-5 for each area with only 1 or maybe 2 of those being very large goals.

 - Set up a debt repayment plan for the year

 - Create a budget we can stick to